Ambition-Compétences — Training for resilience and competitiveness in employment

 - Design a project involving at least two companies with measurable objectives.

-- Plan the necessary training steps and the project structure.
+- Plan the necessary training steps and the structure of the project.

-- Prepare the required documents, including a list of participating companies with their NAICS codes.
+- Prepare the required documents, including the list of participating companies with their NAICS codes.

 - Fill out the application form that will be sent.

-- Include a accountability section and arrange documents to demonstrate the project's impact.
+- Include an accountability report and provide documents to demonstrate the project's impact.

-- Send your application by email to: partenaires@mess.gouv.qc.ca.
+Send your request by email to the address: partenaires@mess.gouv.qc.ca.

 - An example of a project that might be funded is one offering training to sawmills in response to U.S. tariffs on softwood lumber, which includes 80 participants from 10 businesses.